hbrendan40/Customer-Relationship-Management-App/README.md

-Salesforce CRM for small business owner
+Salesforce CRM for a small business owner

 Why this app?

-This web app is to help small business owner keep track of their customer information and to help organize important information such as
+This web app is to help the small business owners keep track of their customer information and to help organize important information such as
 -appointment making
 -notes
 Most importantly, this is to help personalize small business owners.
-Every busienss has different needs in a CRM and the existing CRM out there doesnt always meet their demands and business model
+Every business has different needs in a CRM and the existing CRM out there doesn't always meet their demands and business model

-Steps to get new customer to business
+Steps to getting a new customer into the business
 FB Ad -> Lead Generations -> Custom CRM Web App (to collect all user information)

-I decdied to create this application because i worked for a start up that help small business grow and one thing that was critical for all business to get more customer is to be able to communicate to our customer effectively.
-Because we didnt have enough team memebrs to support, and on a budget, we had to communicate with clients customer manually and no CRm out there could use text messeging, email, and fb messenging in one app.
-There had to be multiple tabs open and that it very unorganize.
-We seen small salon open multiple tabs on their computer like excel, crm, facebook, instagram, google voice, email, etc. Basically whoever is in the front desk is multitasking like crazy.
-Ive tested so many crm out there and no crm has been user friendly except for zoho.
+I decided to create this application because I worked for a start-up that help small businesses grow and one thing that was critical for all businesses to get more customers is to be able to communicate to our customers effectively.
+Because we didn't have enough team members to support, and on a budget, we had to communicate with clients' customers manually and no CRM out there could use text messaging, email, and FB messenger in one app.
+There had to be multiple tabs open and it was very unorganized.
+We have seen small salons open multiple tabs on their computer like excel, CRM, Facebook, Instagram, google voice, email, etc. Basically whoever is at the front desk is multitasking like crazy.
+I've tested so many CRM out there and no CRM has been user-friendly except for Zoho.
 Zoho is probably the most modular CRM out there, but it can be improved.

 Requirements